The-OpenROAD-Project/alpha-release/README.md

 ## Build
 :warning: At this time, we are currently recommending the use of precompiled binaries for Centos 6.
+We plan to address some immediate build/install issues and are working to overhaul the tools to make them more cohesive.
+Support for newer linux distributions is also planned.
+We welcome any patches to improve support for other Linux distributions and operating systems as long as they do not overly complicate the build process.

 See [README](build#installing-builds) on installing builds and assembling all of the OpenROAD tools into a package.